-You would like to know how to install the Symantec Endpoint Protection Manager (SEPM) to a VMware image or wedge, and need recommendations for memory, CPU and hard drive performance settings.
+Best practices for installing Symantec Endpoint Protection Manager (SEPM) to a VMware image or wedge, with recommendations for memory, CPU, and hard drive performance settings.

-- The VMware image should be static in its MAC address and its IP address
+- The VMware image should be static in its MAC address and IP address.

 - 2 CPU cores minimum at all times